cmdremily/BoronTrident/calibration/adv-material-calibration.md

 ## Before We Start

 ### Prerequisites
-* You have a copy of the [boron calibration spreadsheet](https://docs.google.com/spreadsheets/d/12_Dv7_rYfVe8zgUhWrPeNcvSJCttsugQXTOSlCp6MAc).
+* You have a copy of the [calibration spreadsheet](https://docs.google.com/spreadsheets/d/12_Dv7_rYfVe8zgUhWrPeNcvSJCttsugQXTOSlCp6MAc).
    * Familiarize yourself with the "Material Calibration" tab before starting.
    * This is a good place to store your calibration results long term.
 * You have competed [XY Differential Calibration](xy-differential-calibration.md).